canorve/EllipSect/paper/paper.md

 GALFIT's users have been using graphs of surface brightness vs. radius to guide the eye for deviations from the galaxy and the model.
 They have been using IRAF's[^](Image Reduction and Analysis Facility) task ellipse [@jed87] which is another well-know program to extract surface brightness profiles.
 This process needs the format translation from GALFIT to Ellipse.
 This take time if the user needs to test various models to select the appropriate one for the galaxy.
 An additional issue is, unfortunately, that the development and maintenance of IRAF is discontinued since 2013.
 Nowadays, IRAF is actually supported by the astronomy community.

 ``EllipSect`` is a python tool for making surface brightness profiles and extracting complementary photometry from the GALFIT output.
 The goal is to provide the greatest amount of information to select the best model.
 Its outputs are graphs that include surface brightness profiles of the galaxy and model.
 It also includes Surface brightness profiles of individual model components for a careful analysis.
-Furthermore, ``EllipSect`` complements the GALFIT photometry by adding others data that can not be extracted directly from the model's parameters, such as the total magnitud, luminosity, component to total luminosity ratio among others photometric variables.
+Furthermore, ``EllipSect`` complements the GALFIT photometry by adding other data that besides the ones extracted from the model's parameters, such as the total magnitud, luminosity, component to total luminosity ratio among others photometric variables.

 ``EllipSect`` was designed to be easy to use for any researcher from the astronomy community.
 Users can make use of the program to decide to add, remove or change model components.
-It does not require any direct interaction with the code or translation of GALFIT's data format. ``EllipSect`` has been used to analyse galaxy images from 2MASS and LINERs galaxies.
+It omits any direct interaction with the code or translation of GALFIT's data format. ``EllipSect`` has been used to analyse galaxy images from 2MASS and LINERs galaxies.

 Using wrapping scripts for GALFIT has been used before [@haussler13], but they cover other needs.
 For instance, their code run GALFIT to fit thousands of objects without user interaction on large images.